 Cuba’s most popular cities

-The city of Cienfuegos, situated on Cuba’s southern coast, was founded by the French, which is still reflected in its many street names in French.
-This city is known as the “Pearl of the South”.
-Its many historic buildings and beautiful coastline definitely make it worth a visit.
+The city of Cienfuegos, located on the southern coast of Cuba, was founded by the French.
+This is still visible in the many French street names.
+The city is known as the pearl of the south.
+Its many old buildings and beautiful coastline are undoubtedly worth a visit.

-Hiking enthusiasts also enjoy visiting Topes de Collante nature park south of Trinidad.
-Here you can make a spectacular hike to Leaping Chaburní, or, in Spanish, Salto de Caburní, a 62-meter high waterfall.
+Hiking enthusiasts also enjoy visiting Topes de Collantes nature park south of Trinidad.
+Here you can make a spectacular hike to Leaping Caburní (Salto del Caburní), a 62-meter-high waterfall.
 Don’t forget to take a dip into the waterfall lake while you’re at it.

-Another well-known natural landscape can be found in Cuba’s far east, a few miles/km west of the city of Baracoa.
-Here you can hike up to the mountain tops of El Yunque de Baracoa.
-Although it may prove difficult to walk up the hiking paths due to dense foliage, its spectacular mountain views will definitely make it worth your while.
+Another well-known natural landscape can be found in Cuba’s far east, a few miles west of the city of Baracoa.
+Here you can hike up to the mountain tops of El Yunque.
+Although it may prove difficult to walk up the hiking paths due to dense foliage, its spectacular mountain views will definitely make it worth the visit.

 Economy and currency

 Cuba is governed according to strict socialist principles.
 This means the state has direct control of many economic sectors.
 The government sets sales prices for many everyday items, and starting businesses for profit was strictly prohibited for a long time.
-Over the last decades the rules have been loosened somewhat, making it possible for Cubans to open small businesses.
-Central government however, retains full authority over economic policies.
+Over the last decades the rules have been loosened, making it possible for Cubans to open small businesses.
+The central government, however, retains full authority over economic policies.

 Safety

 Compared to many other Latin-American countries, Cuba is fairly safe.
-Still crime exists.
-Please avoid passing through dark alleys and always be aware of possible pickpockets.
+However, crime exists.
+Avoid dimly lit streets and watch out for pickpockets.

-From the months of June to November tropical storms regularly occur in Cuba.
-Please keep an eye on local weather reports and always keep the national emergency number at hand.
+Tropical storms regularly occur in Cuba between June and November.
+Keep an eye on the local weather forecast and always keep the right emergency number at hand.

-Mosquitos in Cuba can carry diseases.
-Make sure you bring sufficient anti-mosquito agents with you, to prevent mosquito bites.
+Mosquitoes in Cuba can carry diseases.
+Make sure you bring sufficient anti-mosquito repellents with you to protect yourself from mosquito bites.

 Visa

 To travel to Cuba you need a visa.
-You can apply for it using an online form at a cost of £44.95 per visa.
-Upon approval, the actual visa is sent by post, following which the applicants themselves need to fill out their information on the visas.
-When travelling to Cuba from the United States, you need a different and more expensive type of this visa.
+You can apply for it using an online form for £44.95 per visa.
+The visa is sent by post and must be filled in directly by the traveller.
+If you travel to Cuba from the United States, you will have to apply for another, more expensive visa variant.

-e-Visa.co.uk is a commercial and professional visa agency, and supports travellers in obtaining, among others, the Cuba visa. e-Visa.co.uk acts as an intermediary and is in no way part of any government.
-You can also apply for a visa directly with the immigration service (17 EUR per visa).
+e-Visa.co.uk is a commercial and professional visa agency, and supports travellers in obtaining, among others, the Cuba visa. e-Visa.co.uk is an official partner of the International Air Transport Association, IATA, with membership number 57231226, acts as an intermediary, is no law firm, nor does it employ lawyers, does not provide legal advice, and is in no way part of any government.
+You can also apply for a visa directly with the immigration service (21 EUR per visa).
 However, not with our level of support.
 If you submit your application via e-Visa.co.uk, our support centre is available to you 24/7.
-In addition, we manually check your application and all the documents you provide before submitting it to the immigration authorities on your behalf.
+We also check your application before submitting it to the immigration authorities on your behalf.
 If we suspect any errors or omissions while doing so, we will personally contact you to ensure that your application can still be processed quickly and correctly.
-To use our services, you pay us 17 EUR in consular fees, which we pay to the immigration service on your behalf, as well as £30.29 in service fees as compensation for our services, including VAT.
+To use our services, you pay us 21 EUR in consular fees, which we pay to the immigration service on your behalf, as well as £27.54 in service fees as compensation for our services, including VAT.
 Our services have saved many travellers from major problems during their trip.
 Should an application be rejected despite our support and verification, we will refund the full purchase price (unless an application for a previous Cuba visa was rejected for the same traveller).
 Read more about our services here.